nelisa-dludla/python-projects/maze_bank_cli/README.md

-# Maze Bank CLI
+# Maze Bank CLI Application

-Welcome to Maze Bank CLI!
+Welcome to Maze Bank CLI Application!
 This command-line program allows users to log in to their Maze Bank account, view their account details, perform transactions such as deposits, transfers, and withdrawals, and manage their finances effectively.

 **Note: This program is currently a work in progress.**